Eschatologue/CM_wiki/docs/class/artificer/gunslinger.md

     Once per turn when you hit a target with an Arcane Firearm attack, you can force it to make a Strength saving throw.
 On a failed save, it has the Incapacitated condition until the start of your next turn, or until it takes damage or is forced to make a saving throw.

-    Large and larger creatures have Advantage on the Strength saving throw to resist the effects of this Upgrade.
+    Large and larger creatures have **:d20-adv: Advantage**{ .d20 } on the Strength saving throw to resist the effects of this Upgrade.

     ---